Christianity in the Middle East: Lebanon

-Lebanon holds the largest proportion of Christians in the Arab world proportionally and falls behind only Egypt and Syria in absolute numbers.
+Lebanon holds the largest proportion of Christians in the Arab world proportionally and falls behind only Egypt in absolute numbers.
 Christians were half of Lebanon's population before the Lebanese Civil War (1975–1990), but in 2012 they are believed to form a large minority of 40.5% of the country's population (according to the last official Lebanese Census of 1932, the Lebanese Christian population was 51% of the country's population).
 However, if one counts the estimated 8–14-million-strong Lebanese diaspora, they form far more than the majority of the population.
 The exact number of Christians is uncertain because no official census has been made in Lebanon since 1932.
 Lebanese Christians belong mostly to the Maronite Catholic Church and Greek Orthodox, with sizable minorities belonging to the Melkite Greek Catholics.
 Lebanese Christians are the only Christians in the Middle East with a sizable political role in the country.
 As a result of the National Pact the Lebanese president, half of the cabinet, and half of the parliament follow one of the various Lebanese Christian rites.